VULNERABILITY DIGEST FROM ACTION1

 Most agent-less patch management solutions use a service account to connect to devices and install updates.
 Naturally, this avoids the work of installing agents and the risks associated with them.

-However, this approach involves the risk of an unprotected data channel, as well as the risk of the service account being compromised and used for malicious purposes.
+However, this approach carries the risk of an unprotected data channel and the potential for malicious use of the service account.

-Accordingly, an agent-less server patch management system is best used inside the protected network perimeter of an on-premises environment.
+Therefore, the best place to use an agent-less server patch management system is inside an on-premises environment’s protected network perimeter.

 Vendor support

-The vendor should provide training on the product functionality and 24/7 support.
-Experienced technicians should be able you resolve issues with installing, configuring, and using the tool.
+The vendor should provide customer support 24/7 via email, live chat, or by phone.
+Experienced technicians must be able to resolve issues with installing, configuring, and using the tool.
 It is particularly important for vendors to help solve problems related to failed patch installation, since missing patches leave your company vulnerable to security breaches.

 RMM tool integration